Nepal has returned to normal after the recent protests. Book your trek with confidence.

 During the Everest High Passes Trek, you will conquer two of the three highest mountain passes in the Khumbu region.
 You will cross the Renjo La and Cho La Passes.

-The Renjo La Pass sits at an altitude of 5360 meters.
+The Renjo La Pass sits at an altitude of 5,360 m.
 Compared to Cho La Pass, it is relatively easier to climb.
 However, it is by no means a walk in the park, as you must climb uphill on rocky terrain.
 There are also a few steep sections that may test your physical abilities.
 Upon getting on top of the Renjo La Pass, you will get a spectacular view of Everest, Lhotse, Makalu, and Cho Oyu.

 The Cho La Pass is slightly higher than the Renjo La Pass.
 Hence, it is also more demanding.
 The trail leading you up to the pass has several steep sections.
 Similarly, you must cross the glacier morain.
 Due to its high altitude, snow covers the pass and its trails almost throughout the year.
 The iconic pass connects the Everest Base Camp and Gokyo Valley.
 Cho La Pass gives you a crystal clear view of Everest, Ama Dablam, Lobuche, and Cholastse.